Aiven-Labs/pgvector-find-faces-talk/slides/README.rst

 The sources for the notes are in `<notes.rst>`_.

+If you want, you can make a PDF of the notes with `make notes` - but if you're just reading here, `<notes.rst>`_ is easier.

 Note that github will present the ``.rst`` files in rendered form as HTML, albeit using their own styling (which is occasionally a bit odd).
 If you want to see the original reStructuredText source, you have to click on the "Raw"